A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 Another self portrait of the artist behind Saint Stephen’s Cathedral

 The pulpit in Saint Stephen’s Cathedral is one of the first sights you’ll see upon entering the nave.
+It’s just a short walk from the ticket booth, located between the nave and narthex.

 As with most cathedrals and churches, some of the most important treasures and religiously meaningful artworks are located in the choir.